simongomes/ship-to-ecourier/readme.txt

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Changelog ==

+= 1.1.1 =

+* Fetch City and area from Ecourier API and display in Dropdown
+* Add caching for storing API data to avoid redundancy
+* Error handling for HTTP requests.
+* Add order note when shipped and cancel
+* added a filter to allow modification in shipping info by 3rd party plugin

 = 1.1.0 =
 * Added: Label printing feature